Compact Dynamical Foliations

-A less studied type of question is the following: assume that the center bundle integrates to an invariant foliation $\mathcal{W}^c$.
-What type of geometrical and topological properties does $\mathcal{W}^c$ have?
-Do these geometrical and topological properties lead to dynamical properties?
-These types of questions are the ones addressed in this article.
-We discuss the case where $\mathcal{W}^c$ is a \emph{compact foliation}, meaning that all leaves of $\mathcal{W}^c$ are compact.
+In this paper we will discuss the case where the center bundle is tangent to an invariant foliation $\mathcal{W}^c$ such that all its leaves are compact; in other words, $\mathcal{W}^c$ is a \emph{compact foliation}.
 The prototypical example in this situation is the well known (and extensively researched\footnote{For more information on skew products see for example: \cite{StErgSkew}, \cite{StErgSkew2}, \cite{Tranph}, \cite{TopGroupExtC}, \cite{StErgSkewExt} and \cite{Patho}. }) class of \emph{skew products} and their perturbations.
 In those cases the structure of the center foliation is simple: it is a trivial fibration by compact leaves.
 One is led to ask about the similarities and differences of a general partial hyperbolic system with compact center foliation with respect to skew products, and in particular whether the center foliation has a simple form.